bobbyyyan/scorch/src/scorch/compiler/shapes/README.md

 # Debugging

-In case this code is touched by other engineers/researchers, I've added logging support.
+In case this code is touched by other engineers/researchers, I've added logging.
 Hopefully this will better help illustrate the compilation.
 This uses the Python built-in [logging](https://docs.python.org/3/howto/logging.html) library.
 To use this with `pytest`, simply append the flag: `--log-cli-level=DEBUG`.
 To use this with `python3`, use `--log=DEBUG`.
 For more advanced logging techniques, refer to the library documentation.